-Shortlisting
+6. Shortlisting

-Our shortlisting process will involve at least 2 people and will:
+Our shortlisting process will involve at least two people and will:

-- Consider any inconsistencies and look for gaps in employment and reasons given for them - Explore all potential concerns

-Once we have shortlisted candidates, we will ask them to:

-Complete a self-declaration of their criminal record or any information that would make them unsuitable to work with children, so that they have the opportunity to share relevant information and discuss it at interview stage.
-The information we will ask for includes:

-- If they have a criminal history

-- Whether they are included on the barred list

-- Whether they are prohibited from teaching

-- Information about any criminal offences committed in any country in line with the law as applicable in England and Wales

-- ➤ Any relevant overseas information

-Sign a declaration confirming the information they have provided is true.
+- Consider any inconsistencies and look for gaps in employment and reasons given for them - Explore all potential concerns - Once we have shortlisted candidates, we will ask shortlisted candidates to: - Complete a self-declaration of their criminal record or any information that would make them unsuitable to work with children, so that they have the opportunity to share relevant information and discuss it at interview stage.
+The information we will ask for includes: - o If they have a criminal history - Whether they are included on the barred list - o Whether they are prohibited from teaching - Information about any criminal offences committed in any country in line with the law as applicable in England and Wales - o Any relevant overseas information - o Sign a declaration confirming the information they have provided is true